loomio/loomio-docs/oric/src/for-success.md

 Loomio is like email in that you can respond at a time that suits you.
 But everyone has different work habits, and if some people taking much longer than others to respond, it can frustrate people and hinder progress.

-Quick responses and great because they keep things moving.
+Quick responses are great because they keep things moving.
 On the other hand, people need time to access, read and digest the information—especially when it's a complex or important matter.

 It's up to your group to **consider what's a reasonable response time** in your circumstances.
 It's important to discuss it as a board, and reach an agreement.
 Then, if someone is continually non-responsive, at the next meeting you can refer back to the agreement and ask that director and everyone else how the board should handle the issue.